Skip to content

 The Magical Journey of Little Raquel “La Churros” is the story of a child moving from Juarez, Mexico to the U.S. With the love and encouragement of her family, she overcomes the struggle to fit in, while embracing her heritage.
 It is a story of resilience, family, and the beauty of diversity.

 Juanita Quiñones Gándara was born in Juarez, Mexico and raised in El Paso, Texas.
 She is a retired bilingual teacher/school counselor, educational consultant, founder of the Social Emotional Learning System, author, storyteller, and migrant advocate.
+Learn about Juanita and her books at https://www.zoilathezebra.com/index.html.

 Author Vendors